International Exchange Programs

 • Who chooses the exchange participants?

-A committee including faculty and students who have participated in past exchanges and the headmaster select candidates who will be good representatives of MBA abroad.
+A committee including faculty and students who have participated in past exchanges and the head of school select candidates who will be good representatives of MBA abroad.

 • What grade must a student be in to participate in an exchange?